 In the next roll, the first picture shows Drs.
 Ann Mastergeorge (left) and Elizabeth Trejos-Castillo (center) from our department, along with their collaborator, Andrea Jackowski of the Federal University of Sao Paulo (Brazil).
 The next shot features (left to right) Jes, current student Holly Wright, and recent Ph.D. recipients Satabdi Samtani and Paulina Velez.
 Finally, the last photo shows instructor Mitzi Ziegner, Child Development Research Center director Stacy Johnson, Holly, Dr. Malinda Colwell, and Jes.

 Several HDFS faculty, graduate students, and undergraduates have won awards and recognitions of various kinds this spring.

 Dr. Yoojin Chae was among this year’s recipients of the Chancellor’s Council Faculty Research Awards.

 Dr. Elizabeth Trejos-Castillo has received a Fulbright Scholar award and will be studying in Brazil in Spring 2018.
 She has also been awarded the C.R.
 Hutchison (Associate) Professorship.

 Dr. Elizabeth Sharp was promoted from associate to full professor.

 HDFS graduate students took home top prizes in the Human Sciences category at the annual TTU Graduate Student Research Poster Competition.
-Jennifer (Harris) Chapman won first place, whereas Shima Hassan Zadeh and Mohsen Fouladi tied for second.
+Jennifer (Harris) Chapman won first place, whereas Shima Hassan Zadeh and Mohsen Fouladi tied for second (see list of award recipients).
 A brief video overview of the Graduate School poster event is available here.

 Manju Chawla was awarded a TTU Doctoral Dissertation Completion Fellowship.